 - Items frequently sell for minimum bid if listed for auction.
 It is common to see items sell for the minimum bid 99 cents plus shipping, including first year retired pieces.

-- Items without their box and card sell for significantly less than if they are "complete with box and card".
+- Items without their box and card sell for less than if they are "complete with box and card".
 This seems to be a personal preference.
 Myself, I don't care about those ugly boxes, but I know collectors that do.
-And the boxes DO come in handy for storage!

-- Oddly, the English pieces generally sell for less than the 1998+ Chinese-made items.
+- Oddly, the English items sell for less than the 1998+ Chinese-made items.
 This may be due to the scarcity - not many were made/sold as the original pieces.

-- Large collections almost never sell.
-Collectors are looking to complete their own collection, not inherit someone else's!
+- Large collections never sell.
+Nobody wants to buy an entire collection - collectors are looking to complete their own collection, not inherit someone else's!
 The collections that do sell are smaller lots (2-6 pieces) tend to pull in about $5 per piece.
 If you are looking to sell, you will make more in sales if you split the items up.
-Of course, this makes shipping a hassle...and hey, you might get lucky and find an old collector feeling nostalgic that wants to start again!
+Of course, this makes shipping a hassle...